 7 Important Nurse Midwife Interview Questions to Ask

 Nurse midwifery is a field that requires special attention when interviewing candidates.
-Certified nurse midwives are advanced practice registered nurses who provide primary care to patients of childbearing age and support them in their prenatal, labor and delivery, and postpartum care.
-Knowing which midwife interview questions to ask to find the right candidate to help your patients and organization thrive is as essential as writing a professional nurse midwife job description.
+Certified nurse midwives are advanced practice registered nurses who provide primary care to patients of childbearing age and support them through the prenatal, labor and delivery, and postpartum healthcare journeys.
+Knowing the right midwife interview questions to ask is an important step in finding the best employee for your organization.

 Midwife Interview Questions

 Before any interview, it’s always good to remember that this is a mutual process.
 The nurse midwife candidates will have questions of their own.
 They’ll also interpret your manner and social cues as a reflection of the organization.
-So, we’ve organized and worded these questions to exemplify a positive company culture.
+So, we’ve organized and worded these questions to exemplify a positive company culture and get candidates even more excited to join your team.

-1. Describe why you became a nurse midwife?
+1. Why did you become a nurse midwife?

 While there isn’t a single perfect answer, consider the energy in how the candidate responds, as it likely reflects how they’ll engage their patients and families.
 All parties benefit from a nurse midwife who is dedicated to — and excited by — their profession.